slowernews/wisdom-tldr/README.md

 Sometimes you win.
 Sometimes you learn.
 Accept failure as part of the process.

 > *'A scar is not an injury.
-A scar is a healing.
+A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*

 ===
 ###On happiness

 Happiness is a journey, not a destination.

-> *'How often our early triumphs turn us into a kind of caricature of ourselves.'*

 ===
 ###On startups